What colour is my car?

 There are also a few online guides that will tell you the location of your colour code.
 This guide from Car Colour Services, or your car handbook may be able to help.

-It gets more difficult with classic cars, but it’s not impossible.
+Finding the precise colour code of your car can become more difficult with classic cars, but it’s not impossible.
 The number of places where the code can be found is greater and varies according to the year of manufacture.
-Often the code will be somewhere in the engine bay.
+With older cars, the code will be somewhere in the engine bay.

-There is currently no online tool that identifies the car’s paint code from the registration (REG) number.
-However, if you contact your local dealership, they should be able to provide the colour code from your registration and car details.
+Unfortunately, there is currently no online tool that identifies the car’s paint code from the registration (REG) number.
+That being said, if you contact your local dealership, they should be able to provide the colour code from your registration and car details.

 ChipsAway Colour Match Technology

 With a ChipsAway repair, you don’t need to worry about finding your car’s paint code.
-This is because ChipsAway specialists can quickly locate the manufacturer’s colour code and then use the latest technology and something called a spectrophotometer to scan the paint for the specific tone.
+This is because ChipsAway specialists can quickly locate the manufacturer’s colour code and then use the latest technology in order to create the perfect match.
+Our experts understand that sometimes car colours can vary from the manufacturer’s codes ever so slightly, and so use something called a spectrophotometer to scan the paint for the specific tone.
 ChipsAway specialists then replicate the paint colour with their specialist range of tints.
-As many as 7 tints can go into the mix to create the perfect colour.
+As many as 7 tints can go into the mix to create the perfect colour specific to your car.

 What Type of Paint is Used on Cars?